sst/guide/_chapters/create-a-cognito-user-pool.md

 ![User Pool App Created Screenshot]({{ site.url }}/assets/cognito-user-pool/user-pool-app-created.png)

 Now our User Pool is ready.
 It will maintain a user directory for our notes app.
 It will also be used to authenticate access to our API.
-Next let's setup a test user within the pool.
+Next let's set up a test user within the pool.